-In 2019, Monzo hit a total of 2 million users on its app, growing at over 30,000 account openings a week.
+In 2019, Monzo hit a total of 2 million customers on its app, growing at over 30,000 account openings a week.
 However, despite this, critics opine that such growth in the number of Monzo accounts does not call for celebration.
 After all, it is difficult to ascertain how many of these accounts are actually primary accounts.
-Monzo themselves have in fact stated in their annual report that only 30% of their active users deposit at least £1,000 per month.
+The app based bank themselves have in fact stated in their annual report that only 30% of their active users deposit at least £1,000 per month.

 The trend we hear: There is an increasing adoption of challenger banks’ services, but consumers remain unwilling to rely on them as primary bank accounts